klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 LUMI also has a **large CPU-only partition**, called **LUMI-C**, for jobs that do not run well on GPUs, but also integrated enough with the GPU partition that it is possible to have applications that combine both node types.
-LUMI-C consists of 2048 nodes with 2 64-core AMD EPYC 7763 CPUs.
-32 of those nodes
-have 1TB of RAM (with some of these nodes actually reserved for special purposes such as connecting to a Quantum computer), 128 have 512 GB and 1888 have 256 GB of RAM.
+LUMI-C consists of 2048 nodes with 2 64-core AMD EPYC 7763 CPUs (Zen3 architecture, codenamed Milan).
+32 of those nodes have 1TB of RAM (with some of these nodes actually reserved for special purposes such as connecting to a Quantum computer), 128 have 512 GB and 1888 have 256 GB of RAM.